Jessenia111/Plant-Insight/README.md

 Although the second model was selected for the poster session, we continued experimenting.
 In our fourth attempt, documented in **attemptFourth.ipynb**, we introduced early stopping.
 However, this did not result in significant improvements.

+**Way to replicate the same analysis that the authors have done:**

+Programming language: Python maximum version 3.9 (to be compatible with Tensorflow 2.6.0) Requiered dependencies: Tensorflow 2.6.0, numpy, SciPy, Pillow, keras, sklearn, protobuf, coremltools, matplotlib, seaborn.

+Install Tensorflow 2.6.0.
+Go to Anaconda; create new environment with name tensorflow, choose python version below 3.9, then run the environment in terminal.
+Install tensorflow by running command: pip install tensorflow --version 2.6.0.
+After installing tensorflow, create notebook and insert the code from attemptSecond.ipynb.
+Download the test, train and validation datasets to your local machine; change the paths to train, test and val datasets in the code to the directories on your local machine.
+Ensure you have all the dependencies listed above.
+If no, you can install them right in the notebook with pip install.
+Change the paths to directories where you want to save trained model (model_save_path, mlmodel_save_path).
+Then run the code.

+After running the code, you will have same trained model in format .h5 and .mlmodel saved to directories you specified.